- Bangor University: Our commitments to all our students

 - Ensure that you are prepared for employment and lifelong learning by:

-- Ensuring that, where possible, Wednesday afternoons, after 1pm are free from timetabled academic study.
+- Ensuring that, Wednesday afternoons, after 1pm are free from timetabled academic study, with any unavoidable exceptions published

 - Helping you to develop skills to support your learning and employability